Hi-ImDave/ticTacToe/README.md

 ## Optimizations

-When I improve this project I would give it styling for a space-oriented theme so I can integrate the game with Henrys Space Odyssey
+When I improve this project I would give it styling for a space-oriented theme so I can integrate the game with Henrys Space Odyssey.
+I would also implement an AI player.

 ## Lessons Learned: